SwiftKickMobile/SwiftAutoLayout/README.md

 label.constrain(to: container.layoutMarginsGuide).leadingTrailingTopBottom()

 // Ensure the label doesn't get wider than our view within a constant.
-// Since it is a child of container by this point, SwiftLayout doesn't touch its parent. label.constrain(to: view).width(.lessThanOrEqual, constant: -60, priority: .defaultHigh)
+// Since label is a child of container by this point, SwiftLayout doesn't set its parent. label.constrain(to: view).width(.lessThanOrEqual, constant: -60, priority: .defaultHigh)

-// View hierarchy is now
+// The view hierarchy is now:
 // view
 //  └ container
 //     └ label